ManueleMontrasi523/Java-architecture-showcase/README.md

 ---

-This project is a practical demonstration of building a modern, event-driven, microservices-based marketplace with Spring Boot and related technologies.
+This project is a practical demonstration of building a modern, event-driven, microservices-based marketplace with **hexagonal architecture** using Spring Boot and related technologies.
 For any questions or contributions, please refer to the code or open an issue.